farnaztavakool/kk/assumptions.md

 ```
 channel_management_test.py
 ```
+**Assumptions**:
+- User who creates channel is not necessarily a member of the channel immediately after creating the channel?

 ### Within a channel, ability to view all messages, view the members of the channel, and the details of the channel
 ```
 channel_details_view_test.py